picodata/sbroad/doc/design/global_tables_rfc.md

 # New distribution variant Global

-Scans of global tables will produce `Distribution::Global`, conflict resolution is described below in the document.
+Scans of global tables will produce `Distribution::Global`;
+conflict resolution is described further in the text.

 # Distributions and their invariants
-Distribution is a set of properties that must hold for output table of operator after the subtree with this operator was dispatched to storages and materialized.
+A Distribution is a set of properties that must hold for the output table of an operator after the subtree with this operator was dispatched to storages and then materialized.

-If Relational operator has distribution:
+Distribution variants of relational operators:

-1. **Any** - output table of relational operator is located on several storages (may be zero or one).
-The exact location is determined during bucket discovery.
+1. **Any** - the output table of the relational operator is located on several storages (may be zero or one).
+The exact location is determined during the bucket discovery.

 ```sql
 select b from segment_a where a = 1
 ```

-Here `segment_a` - is sharded by `a`, `a = 1` guarantees that
-we execute the subtree on a single node.
+Here `segment_a` is sharded by `a`, `a = 1` guarantees that we execute the subtree on a single node.

-2. **Segment(key)** - the same as **Any**, but the data is spread as if output table is sharded by **key**.
+2. **Segment(key)** - the same as **Any**, but the data is spread as if the output table was sharded by **key**.

-3. **Single** - the subtree with root in this operator will be executed on a Single node (and it must be executed on a single node).
-Therefore the output table will be located on a single node.
+3. **Single** - the subtree with the root in such operator will be essentially executed on a Single node.
+Therefore the output table will be located on a single node as well.
-4. **Global** - if the subtree with root in this operator is executed on several nodes, on each node we will have the exact same output table.
-But during planning stage we don't know on which nodes the subtree will be executed, it will be known only after `bucket_discovery`.
+4. **Global** - if the subtree with the root in such operator is executed on several nodes, we will have the exact same output table on each node.
+But, during the planning stage we don't know on which nodes the subtree will be executed, it will be known only after `bucket_discovery`.
-Example: `Values` if you execute wherever we execute this operator, it will return the same table (because this table is serialized inside `Plan`).
+Example: wherever we execute the `Values` operator, it will return the same table (because this table is serialized inside `Plan`).

 # New buckets variant Any

 Let's introduce new buckets variant: `Buckets::Any`.
-If subtree's root has `Buckets::Any`, then the subtree must be executed on some arbitrary single node.
+If the subtree's root has `Buckets::Any`, then the subtree must be executed on some arbitrary single node.

 # Noteable changes

-* Default bucket variant for expression not referencing any table - `Buckets::Any`.
+* The default bucket variant for an expression not referencing any table is `Buckets::Any`.
-* If expression references segment table, then it is `Buckets::All`
+* If an expression references a segment table, then it is `Buckets::All`
 * `Motion(full)` will have `Distribution::Global`, as well as `Values`
 * From now on `Motion(full)` will give `Buckets::Any` during `bucket_discovery`,
 because it now has `Distribution::Global` or `Distribution::Single`.
 * We will drop `Buckets::Single` in favor of `Buckets::Any`.
 * Scans of global tables give `Buckets::Any`.
-* `Buckets::Any` - the weakest buckets variant, he gives up to all other buckets variant in disjunction/conjuction.
+* `Buckets::Any` - the weakest buckets variant, it gives up to all other buckets variants in disjunction/conjuction.

 Example:
 ```